Cooker Hood Installation Cost

 Glass cooker hood

-The installation costs will depend on the type of cooker hood you use and if you need new wiring installed or if you are replacing an existing cooker hood with already in place.
+It depends on the type of cooker hood you go for, and whether you need new wiring installed, or you’re simply replacing an existing cooker hood with a connection already in place.

 Man installing cooker hood